 New information based on project research is being added on an ongoing basis.
 You might consider the gallery page as a starting point.
 The images and icons selected to appear there represent major themes, resources, and activities related to understanding and interpreting the life of this important early American community.

 Each subsequent page further explains and enhances a gallery image.
 Highlighted features lead to more information, opportunities for in-depth learning, and further digression.
 All gallery images are "live" - meaning each link from the gallery leads to an explanatory essay.
 At this point, each essay page includes some highlighted links to related information and materials.

 As quickly as possible, we intend to provide illustrated, explanatory links from every person, place, and thing mentioned in the eighteen theme essays and the four logistical sections.
 We have begun to activate the chapters in the comprehensive Project Guide.

-During 2015, more than 100 new items were added to the "People of Colonial Albany Live Here Website."
+During 2016, more than 90 new items were added to the "People of Colonial Albany Live Here Website."
 In addition, several hundred existing pages were substantially improved with the addition of new information and more links!
 At the same time several dozen less detailed items have been silently added to support the more articulated expositions.
-Happily, the PCALH Website grows everyday in many ways!
+Happily, the PCALH Website continues to grow virtually everyday in many ways!